 Fluid Applied Air/Weather Barriers

 Fluid applied AWB’s are the most efficient means of stopping air and moisture migration through gaps, cracks and holes in the exterior of a structure; more so than building wraps and traditional building paper.
 This is true because, fluid or liquid applied systems form a seamless skin which tightly envelops the exterior substrate of the building filling and spanning gaps, fastener holes and lap joints, which can compromise traditional paper or wrap installations.
-Two additional benefits of fluid applied AWB systems are their durability and effectiveness in controlling both weather damage during construction and in preventing the growth of mold and mildew.

 Fluid applied systems generally include 4 components; a spray or trowel applied treatment for fastener heads and sheathing joints; a reinforcing mesh used for strengthening the sheathing joints, a membrane or mesh for application around windows and penetrations and lastly; a waterproof air barrier which can be spray, roll or brush applied over the properly prepared wall surface.
 Salmon Bay is supplied with these energy saving products, by the nationally recognized manufacturers listed on our Clipboard.